-Quality Safety Equipment, Professional Advice and Service Shop online: www.safetyatsea.co.nz - Email: sales@safetyatsea.co.nz - Ph: 09 309 9111
+Shop online: www.safetyatsea.co.nz - Email: sales@safetyatsea.co.nz - Ph: 09 309 9111

-Rac Cat ory 5 13.03 Hatches to be of adequate strength comparable to deck.
-X X X X X 13.04 All hatches shall be permanently fitted so that they can be closed immediately and will remain firmly shut in a 180° capsize.
-X X X x × 13.05 Hatches and skylights in accommodation areas must be fastened from below to allow for emergency exit.
-X X X X X 13.06 All external storage hatches must be able to be fastened from the deck.
-X Х Х X X 13.07 All deck openings must be able to be blocked off in an emergency.
-X X X X X 13.08 Hatches must be clear of the water at 90° capsize.
-X X Х Х X 13.09 Companionway doors, hatches and locker doors must be able to be made strong and watertight.
+Ra ace ca teg ory / 1 2 3 4 5 13.08 Hatches must be clear of the water at 90 degrees capsize.
+X X X X Χ 13.09 Companionway doors, hatches and locker doors must be able to be made strong and watertight.
 Rebates for slides must be particularly strong.
-X x x x X 13.10 (M) On all multihulls a readily usable safe method of entering and exiting from the inverted vessel must be provided to allow a fully clothed person to pass through this entry/exit which must be clear of the water at all times, upright or inverted.
+X X X X X 13.10 (M) On all multihulls a readily usable safe method of entering and exiting from the inverted vessel must be provided to allow a fully clothed person to pass through this entry/exit which must be clear of the water at all times, upright or inverted.
 It is required that skylights and hatches must be fastened from below to allow exit in case of emergency.
-If this is not possible a cutting line shall be clearly marked - Escape Cut Here - and appropriate hull cutting tools kept secured nearby for instant use adjacent to the intended cutting site.
-X x R If hatches are used for this purpose, a storm board must be carried that can be used to rapidly cover the hatch should it fail.
-13.11 (K Pror any windows greater than 1852cm2 the material must be of a recognised medium such as laminated glass, toughened glass, acrylic or polycarbonate and be of a specification that minimizes the likelihood of them breaking.
+If this is not possible a cutting line shall be clearly marked: Escape Cut Here and appropriate hull cutting tools kept secured nearby for instant use adjacent to the intended cutting site.
+If hatches are used for this purpose, a storm board must be carried that can be used to rapidly cover the hatch should it X X R 13.11 For any windows greater than 1852cm2 the material must be of a recognised medium such as laminated glass, toughened glass, acrylic or polycarbonate and be of a specification that minimises the likelihood of them breaking.
 The window mounting structure must be designed and constructed in a way that the windows are unlikely to stove in or burst.
-If the windows are held in with an adhesive sealant, it should be replaced at a minimum of every 10 years, or sooner if there are signs of UV degrading or flexing.
-X X R
+If the windows are held in with an adhesive sealant, it should be replaced at a minimum of every 10 years, or sooner if there are signs of UV degrading or flexing. x X R 13.12 (M) Storm coverings for exposed windows more than 1852cm in area shall be fitted.
+X X R emergency.

-13.12 (14) 2cm 2 in area shall be fitted. ^ ^ K 13.13 com oilge pumps shall be of a size and capacity mensurate with the displacement and type of nt and be fitted with strum boxes or strainers. x X X X X 13.14 (K be s oper shal com may least two manually operated bilge pumps shall ecurely fitted to the yacht's structure, one rable above, the other below deck.
-Each pump I be operable with all cockpit seats, hatches and panionways shut.
-Alternatively, one bilge pump be of a portable nature provided that it can be quately secured to the yacht's structure.
-X X (a) One manual bilge pump operable with all cockpit seats, hatches and companionways closed.
-X (b) One manual bilge pump X x (M) Two manual bilge pumps either fixed or portable.
-X X X X x 13.15 prov of su sing same outlet, each bilge pump shall be ided with permanently fitted discharge pipe(s) ufficient capacity to accommodate both pumps ultaneously.
-X X 13.16 that oilge pumps may discharge into a cockpit unless cockpit opens aft to the sea.
-Bilge pumps shall be connected to cockpit drains.
-X X X X X 13.17 shal ess permanently fitted, each bilge pump handle I be provided with a lanyard or catch or similar ce to prevent accidental loss.
-X X X X X 13.18 buckets of stout construction each at least nine s capacity.
+Ra ice cat teg ory , 1 2 3 4 5 13.13 All bilge pumps shall be of a size and capacity commensurate with the displacement and type of yacht and be fitted with strum boxes or strainers.
+X X X X X 13.14 (K) At least two manually operated bilge pumps shall be securely fitted to the yacht's structure, one operable above, the other below deck.
+Each pump shall be operable with all cockpit seats, hatches and companionways shut.
+Alternatively, one bilge pump may be of a portable nature provided that it can be adequately secured to the yacht's structure.
+X X a) One manual bilge pump operable with all cockpit seats, hatches and companionways closed.
+X X X b) One manual bilge pump.(M) Two manual bilge pumps either fixed or portable.
+X Χ Χ X X 13.15 If using same outlet, each bilge pump shall be provided with permanently fitted discharge pipe(s) of sufficient capacity to accommodate both pumps simultaneously.
+X X 13.16 No bilge pumps may discharge into a cockpit unless that cockpit opens aft to the sea.
+Bilge pumps shall not be connected to cockpit drains.
+X X X X X 13.17 Unless permanently fitted, each bilge pump handle shall be provided with a lanyard or catch or similar device to prevent accidental loss.
+X X X X X 13.18 Four buckets of stout construction each at least nine litres capacity.
 Each bucket to have a lanyard.
-X X X 13.19 buckets of stout construction each at least nine s capacity.
+X X X 13.19 Two buckets of stout construction each at least nine litres capacity.
 Each bucket to have a lanyard.
 X X